 Will I be tested for COVID-19 before my screening?

-When your screening appointment is scheduled, you will be asked questions about potential COVID-19 symptoms and exposure risk.
+When your appointment is scheduled, you will be asked questions about potential COVID-19 symptoms and exposure risk.

 Is it safe to come to Tanner facilities?